Disperse flows throughout a network based on a input vectors of

 fitting of multiple dispersal models for different coefficients to be fitted

 with a single call.
-Values of the dispersal coefficients, k
+Values of the dispersal coefficients, k, may take one

 of the following forms: